rust-lang/book/second-edition/nostarch/chapter16.md

 Rust provides channels for message passing and smart pointer types like `Mutex<T>` and `Arc<T>` that are safe to use in concurrent contexts.
-The type system and the borrow checker will make sure the code we write using these solutions won't have data races or invalid references.
+The type system and the borrow checker will make sure the code we write using these solutions won’t have data races or invalid references.
 Once we get our code compiling, we can rest assured that our code will happily run on multiple threads without the kinds of hard-to-track-down bugs common in other programming languages.
 Concurrent programming is no longer something to be afraid of: go forth and make your programs concurrent, fearlessly!

-Next, let's talk about idiomatic ways to model problems and structure solutions as your Rust programs get bigger, and how Rust's idioms relate to those you might be familiar with from Object Oriented Programming.
+Next, let’s talk about idiomatic ways to model problems and structure solutions as your Rust programs get bigger, and how Rust’s idioms relate to those you might be familiar with from Object Oriented Programming.